OpenBCI/Documentation/docs/08FAQ/Refund_Policy.md

 #### Order Issues

-If you have received the wrong or a damaged item, we will take care of return shipping and send you a replacement at no additional charge.
-Please get in touch with us at contact@openbci.com and we will reply promptly!
+If you received a damaged item, we will send a replacement at no additional charge, or refund the order in full, including shipping cost.
+OpenBCI must be notified as soon as possible after you receive your order, via support@openbci.com.

 #### How to Return or Exchange Items in 3 Simple Steps